Gradual Fine-Tuning for Flow Matching Models

 This represents a large shift from a general-purpose prior to a specific scientific domain. \item \textbf{In-domain adaptation.} Starting from models after cross-domain adaptation, we perform a second round of fine-tuning on the corresponding validation split, calculating FID on the held-out validation samples.
-This simulates a subtler distribution shift where adaptation is required within the same scientific context. \end{squishenumerate}
+This simulates a subtler distribution shift where adaptation is required within the same scientific context. \end{enumerate}

 In addition to FID and average path length, we report three metrics to quantify the speed and stability of convergence.
 Instantaneous variance quantifies local volatility by taking the average of sliding window variance calculations relative to a radial basis function mean.
 Convergence rate measures adaptation speed by taking the average of the absolute slopes of linear regressions performed over sliding windows.
 Finally, we report Spearman correlation between training epochs and FID to assess global consistency.
-Further details on practical implementation, including datasets, performance metrics, and path length calculations, are given in Appendix \ref{ap:imp_details}.
+Additional implementation details are given in Appendix \ref{ap:imp_details}.